Grilling Academy

 Expert Tips for Perfect Flattop Chicken

-- Season Generously: Also, sprinkle salt and pepper just before grilling.
+- Season Generously: Also, hit it with salt and pepper right before it sizzles.

-- Check Without a Thermometer: Slice the thickest part—juices should run clear.
+- Check Without a Thermometer: Slice the thickest part—juices should run clear, y’all.

-- Avoid Overcrowding: Cook in batches if needed to ensure proper searing.
+- Avoid Overcrowding: Cook in batches if you gotta—give it room to sear right.

 Common Mistakes to Avoid